wustl-data/wustl-data.github.io/docs/project/assignment.md

 :::note

 If applicable, your 'benchmark' solution should represent the bare minimum needed to get an analysis going.
-Your project should not focus on achieving a high benchmark, but creating a fluid data pipleine using your benchmark solution as an example.
+Your project should not focus on achieving a high benchmark, but creating a fluid data pipeline using your benchmark solution as an example.

 :::

 :::tip

 In addition to simply having more structure, projects that follow this format will be eligible for extra credit at the end of the semester--one project will be chosen for 10 points extra credit and the highest competition submission for that project will receive another 10 points extra credit on their project grade.
-It will also be a cool portfolio piece for your team upon graduation.
+It will also be a cool portfolio piece for everyone on your team upon graduation.

 :::